 But keep any blind spots in mind as well.
 Such as, do you possess the skills necessary to conduct thorough site inspections for new stores?
 Do you keep an eye on the health of your portfolio’s assets?
 Are your most vulnerable areas equipped to handle catastrophe recovery?

 Additionally, client expectations are evolving.
 The competitive landscape will continue to change as a result of innovations.
 People will no longer interact with stores in the same way as a result.

-That environmentally friendly procedures and technology could improve both facility operations and the environment develops, puts into action, and monitors sustainability measures, enhancing them as necessary.
+Environmentally friendly procedures and technology could improve both facility operations and the environment developed, put into action, and monitor sustainability measures, enhancing them as necessary.
 You can see the repercussions of sustainable facility management in structures, people, and organizations.

 As we’ve already seen, productivity and well-being are enhanced when the facility manager puts the employees first.
 People may miss four fewer days of work per year if their workplace is in good condition and has adequate natural light, ventilation, and temperature.

 However, a facility manager is an important ally in keeping talent in more ways than one.
 When employees are happy at work, they are 18% more likely to stay with their employer and 30% more inclined to choose them over competitors.